Denmark Political Orientation

 MBFC’s Country Freedom Rating: 93.24 – Mostly Free

 World Press Freedom Rank: Denmark 3/180

-The Danish Press Council operates under the Danish Media Liability Act and it oversees complaints about the media.
-It is chaired by a supreme court judge and consists of a chairman, a vice-chairman, and 6 other members who are appointed by the Minister of Justice.
-The Danish Press Council takes these complaints and rules whether the source is conforming to “sound press ethics.”
-The Press Council will write a response to the offender and the source may respond back in return, but there is no punishment for violations.
+The Danish Press Council operates under the Danish Media Liability Act, and it oversees complaints about the media.
+It is chaired by a supreme court judge and consists of a chairman, a vice-chairman, and six other members appointed by the Minister of Justice.
+The Danish Press Council takes these complaints and rules whether the source conforms to “sound press ethics.”
+The Press Council will write a response to the offender, and the source may respond in return, but there is no punishment for violations.
 The act does not give a complete description of sound press ethics.

 |Top 5 Denmark Media Sources by Web Rank|